aemrobe/responsive-design-layout-challenge-2/README.md

 ```

 ** lower part**
-at the bottom of the .intro-content I have one h2 element and 3 p elements and I call them "lower elements"
+which is found at the bottom of the .intro-content It have one h2 element and 3 p elements and I call these elements "lower elements"
 ```
         <h2>more content D:</h2>

         <p>Lorem ipsum dolor sit amet consectetur adipisicing elit.
 Perferendis, mollitia adipisci magnam voluptatibus
             repellendus fuga ut repellat exercitationem eaque amet, omnis aliquam fugiat laudantium id dicta at?
 Consectetur